-On March 15, 2010, the Federal Home Loan Bank of San Francisco filed two complaints against the Company and other defendants in the Superior Court of the State of California.
-These actions are styled Federal Home Loan Bank of San Francisco v.
-Credit Suisse Securities (USA) LLC, et al., and Federal Home Loan Bank of San Francisco v.
-Deutsche Bank Securities Inc. et al., respectively.
-Amended complaints filed on June 10, 2010 allege that defendants made untrue statements and material omissions in connection with the sale to plaintiff of a number of mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
-The amount of certificates allegedly sold to plaintiff by the Company in these cases was approximately \$704 and \$276, respectively.
-The complaints raise claims under both the federal securities laws and California law and seek, among other things, to rescind the plaintiff's purchase of such certificates.
+On March 15, 2010, the Federal Home Loan Bank of San Francisco filed a complaint against the Company and other defendants in the Superior Court of the State of California styled Federal Home Loan Bank of San Francisco v.
+Deutsche Bank Securities Inc. et al. An amended complaint, filed on June 10, 2010, alleges that defendants made untrue statements and material omissions in connection with the sale to plaintiff of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
+The amount of certificates allegedly sold to plaintiff by the Company was approximately \$276.
+The complaint raises claims under both the federal securities laws and California law and seeks, among other things, to rescind the plaintiff's purchase of such certificates.
 On August 11, 2011, plaintiff's federal securities law claims were dismissed with prejudice.
-The defendants filed answers to the amended complaints on October 7, 2011.
 On February 9, 2012, defendants' demurrers with respect to all other claims were overruled.
 On December 20, 2013, plaintiff's negligent misrepresentation claims were dismissed with prejudice.
-A bellwether trial was scheduled to begin in January 2015.
-The Company was not a defendant in connection with the securitizations at issue in that trial.
-On May 23, 2014, plaintiff and the defendants in the bellwether trial filed motions for summary adjudication.
-On October 15, 2014, these motions were denied.
-On December 29, 2014 and January 13, 2015, the defendants in the bellwether trial informed the court that they had reached a settlement in principle with plaintiff.
-At December 25, 2014, the current unpaid balance of the mortgage pass-through certificates at issue in these cases was approximately \$283, and the certificates had incurred actual losses of approximately \$7.
-Based on currently available information, the Company believes it could incur a loss for this action up to the difference between the \$283 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, or upon sale, plus pre- and post-judgment interest, fees and costs.
+At December 25, 2015, the current unpaid balance of the mortgage pass-through certificates at issue in these cases was approximately \$59, and the certificates had incurred actual losses of approximately \$1.
+Based on currently available information, the Company believes it could incur a loss for this action up to the difference between the \$59 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, or upon sale, plus pre- and postjudgment interest, fees and costs.
 The Company may be entitled to be indemnified for some of these losses and to an offset for interest received by the plaintiff prior to a judgment.